ytakefuji/counting-for-entomologists/README.md

 </pre>
 # Tune Canny coefficient
 <pre>
-You should tune Canny coefficient instead of "75". outline = cv2.Canny(blurred, 0, 75*coeff)
+You should tune and change Canny coefficient instead of "75". outline = cv2.Canny(blurred, 0, 75*coeff)
 </pre>